kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ~~~~~
 {: #new-arch title="Converged Cloud based Industrial Control Networks"}

-One particular motivation is to provide the behavior of a serial bus between
+One particular motivation is to provide the behavior of a field bus between
 the cloud and the actuators/sensors with the same assurance of reliability and
-latency, albeit over wide-area networks (WAN).
+latency, albeit over wide area networks (WAN).
 This is evident from many
-industry control applications, such as factory automation {{FACTORY}}, PLC
+industrial control applications, such as factory automation {{FACTORY}}, PLC
 virtualization {{VIRT-PLC}}, power grid operations {{PTP-GRID}}, etc. that are now
 expected to operate in the cloud by leveraging virtualization and shared
 infrastructure wherever possible.

 ## Connected Controllers, Sensors and Actuators

+{::comment}
+## Reference Points for Connecting Controllers, Sensors and Actuators
+{:/comment}

 Control systems comprise Controllers, Sensors and Actuators.
 The data
 traffic essentially carries instructions that cause machines or equipment